-Figure 20 Drug offences, quarterly since July to September 2013
+Figure 20 Drug offences, quarterly since October to December 2013

 Drug possession offences have shown a steady increase over the last ten years, with the Oct'22-Dec'22 quarter being the highest recorded in that time period (and also since the start of the data series).
+Levels have generally declined in the latest four quarters.